atlasphp/Atlas.Query/docs/select.md

     ->catWhere(')');
 ```

-Each of the WHERE-related methods has a `bindFormat()`-related method suffixed
+Each of the WHERE-related methods has a `bindSprintf()`-related method suffixed
 with `format`:

 ```php